 Example 2- Sustainability at Google

-As part of a new sustainability initiative at Google, their team structured their sustainability goals into three objectives focused on reducing environment: 1.
+As part of a new sustainability initiative at Google, their team structured their sustainability goals into three objectives focused on reducing environmental impact: 1.
 “Design products and services for circularity and reuse materials at their highest environmental and social value.”
 2. “Be the neighbor everyone wants in the communities in which we operate.” and 3.
 “Make technology that puts people first and expand access to the benefits of technology.”
 Each component contained a set of up to 3 key results focused on

 By starting with an aspirational and open-ended objective like “Be the neighbor everyone wants in the communities in which we operate” Google inspires its employees to think creatively about how to enable their company mission with this objective.
 They break down their Key Results into ambitious but obtainable metrics like “100% of shipments of all Made by Google hardware to and from Google’s direct customers are carbon neutral.” and committing $150M to renewable energy projects to spur $1.5B in renewable energy.
 By publicly sharing this OKR, Google ensures they will be held accountable for living up to their stated values and goals.

 Example 3- John Doerr and His Happy Family

 OKRs can serve as powerful personal motivators as well.
 The godfather of OKRs, John Doerr, used his simple goal-setting framework to improve his relationship with his family.
 His mission was to be the best father and his objective was to spend quality time with his family.
 The key result he chose was “to get home for dinner by 6PM at least 20 nights a month, and be present, with our phones in another room”.
 At the 70% threshold, this meant at least 14 nights per month.